- Crew & Services Directory

 The Savannah Regional Film Commission expects all productions to abide by industry standard safety guidelines.
 If known activities present a material public safety concern, the Savannah Regional Film Commission may cause production to pause until such issue(s) has been resolved.

 Most municipalities require a certificate of insurance prior to securing a permit.
 Please refer to each municipality for specific insurance requirements.

 The production company is responsible for notifying all businesses and residents affected by the filming activity.
 Notification shall take place following the permitting municipalities’ review of the application and no less than two business days prior to the planned activity.
 In some situations, more advance notification may be required.
 Earlier notification, including sign-off sheets, may be required in places where planned activities may have a significant impact on the normal activities of the area.
 The area to be notified will vary depending on the impact of the proposed activity.

-Notification shall include a letter from the production company, and should include information concerning the location and duration of the filming activity, as well as specifics regarding lights, noise, traffic, and parking, where applicable, and contact numbers for both the production company and the Film Office.
+Notification shall include a letter from the production company, and should include information concerning the location and duration of the filming activity, as well as specifics regarding lights, noise, traffic, and parking, where applicable, and contact numbers for both the production company and the Film Commission.
 If permitting plans change after notification an updated notification letter must be distributed.

 Permits may be denied or revoked where insufficient time has been allowed for proper notification, or when the notification process has been improperly applied.

 Traffic control, if needed, must be handled by off-duty police officers hired by the production company through each municipality.
 Each municipality retains the right to determine the number of officers needed.
 Intermittent holding of traffic shall not exceed five-minute intervals, unless otherwise specified by the issued permit.